-- Sample the mixture. - Perform temperature, slump, slump flow (self-consolidating concrete (SCC)), flow (CLSM), J-Ring (SCC), L-Box (SCC), hardened visual stability index (SCC), dynamic segregation index (SCC), air content and unit weight tests. - Make strength and static segregation (SCC) specimens. - Monitor truck revolutions and haul time. - Observe the mixture and notify the Level I or Level II PCC Technician of any problems. - Assist the Level I or Level II PCC Technician with adjustments to a mixture, by adding water or an admixture.
+- Sample the mixture. - Perform temperature, slump, slump flow (self-consolidating concrete (SCC)), flow (CLSM), J-Ring (SCC), L-Box (SCC), hardened visual stability index (SCC), dynamic segregation index (SCC), air content and unit weight tests. - Make strength and static segregation (SCC) specimens. - Monitor truck revolutions and haul time. - Observe the mixture and notify the Level I or Level II PCC Technician of any problems. - Assist the Level I or Level II PCC Technician with adjustments to a mixture by adding water or an admixture.
 (Note to IDOT Personnel: Contractor personnel are responsible for the amount of water or admixture added.) - For a mixture which is not mixed on the jobsite, ensure the required information is recorded on the delivery ticket. - Document all observations, inspections, adjustments to the mix design, test results, retest results, and corrective actions promptly, and in the specified format. - Report truck revolutions, haul time, and test results to the Level I or Level II PCC Technician.
 Immediate notification is required if truck revolutions, haul time, or test results are near specification limits or unsatisfactory.

 In addition to the above duties, the Concrete Tester is advised to take safety precautions when testing concrete.
-Safety glasses should be worn because mortar from the concrete can splash in your eyes.
-In addition, gloves should be worn to protect your hands from the cement which has a high pH that can irritate the skin.
+Safety glasses should be worn to protect your eyes from splashing concrete mortar which can irritate or burn your eyes.
+Gloves should be worn to protect your hands from the cement which has a high pH that can irritate the skin.